| |

 Example 2: [client] $ tcptest

-TCP blocking stream test with
+-h server TCP blocking stream test with

 default set of parameters, verbose off, no result writing.